 And yet, it remains doubtful whether a swift decision on Belarus will be taken.
 Foreign policy decisions in the EU require unanimity, which is rarely granted in today’s EU.
-One major reason for it being the diverging interests between the member states, and in particular some countries’ foreign policy outlook and priorities.
+One primary reason for it being the diverging interests between the member states, and in particular, some countries’ foreign policy outlook and priorities.

 In the past weeks, the EU was unable to agree on a joint statement in various cases due to Hungary vetoing statements on Hong Kong and China as well as on the recent escalation of tensions between Israel and Palestine.

-It thus seems obvious that also in the case of Belarus there will be long, though discussion and it is rather questionable whether any joint statement that does not sit well with certain heads of states will be adopted.
-At best, the EU might put out a fairly watered-down comment that will have mild, if any, effects.
+It thus seems evident that also in the case of Belarus, there will be long, though discussion, and it is somewhat questionable whether any joint statement that does not sit well with certain heads of state will be adopted.
+At best, the EU might put out a watered-down comment that will have mild, if any, effects.

 Apart from a unified statement that the EU is supposed to put forward, the block will also discuss sanctions on Belarus, in addition to the ones already in place, on Monday evening.
-Sanctions are one of the few “hard”, more coercive tools in the EU’s foreign policy toolbox, and are thus among the limited options to respond to this type of behaviour.
-However, given their often symbolic nature and limited effects, it is unlikely that more added sanctions on the country will have any positive effect and bring about significant behavioural change in the Belarusian regime.
-The EU could only make new sanctions more significant if they are harder in their nature by, for example, targeting pro-Lukashenko oligarchs and certain industries who have previously been spared.
+Sanctions are one of the few “hard”, more coercive tools in the EU’s foreign policy toolbox and are thus among the limited options to respond to this type of behaviour.
+However, given their often symbolic nature and little effects, it is unlikely that more added sanctions on the country will have any positive effect and bring about significant behavioural change in the Belarusian regime.
+The EU could only make new sanctions more powerful if they are harder in their nature by, for example, targeting pro-Lukashenko oligarchs and specific industries who have previously been spared.